Microarray Analysis

 Input

 Statistical analysis is performed using the limma package (limma-trend).
-To perform statistical analysis, you can provide three inputs:
+To run the analysis, you can provide three inputs:

-3. Gene annotation.
-You can add gene annotations from the Ensembl database using the biomaRt package.
-For example, if you have ENTREZ gene IDs annotations, you can use this option to add gene symbols or Ensembl gene IDs to the statistics output.
-Please note that if you select this option, the time required for the statistical analysis will increase significantly.
+3. Gene annotation 🔖 Add gene annotations from the Ensembl database using the biomaRt package.
+For example, if your data uses ENTREZ gene IDs, you can use this option to add gene symbols or Ensembl gene IDs to the statistics output.
+Please note that enabling this option increases the runtime of the analysis

 Output